TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 ---------------------------------------

 The idea behind the "home scheme" is that you build and maintain a personal stash of Python modules.
-This scheme's name is derived from the idea of a "home" directory on Unix, since it's not unusual for a Unix user to make their home directory have a layout similar to :file:`/usr/` or :file:`/usr/local/`.
+This scheme's name is derived kutoka the idea of a "home" directory on Unix, since it's not unusual for a Unix user to make their home directory have a layout similar to :file:`/usr/` or :file:`/usr/local/`.
 This scheme can be used by anyone, regardless of the operating system they